grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### max_value_mb

 This value limits the size of a single cache value.
-If a cache value (or query result) is submitted that exceeds this size, then it will not be cached.
+If a cache value (or query result) exceeds this size, then it is not cached.
 To disable this limit, set this value to `0`.

 ## [caching.memory]